pgkt04/defender-control/README.md

 Upon starting the AV, the program calls CreateProcessW on C:\Windows\System32\SecurityHealthSystray.exe

-## Windows Tamper Protection
+## Windows File Protection

 But theres, a catch.
-In a newer recent windows update - you can no longer disable the defender via registries.
+In a newer recent windows update - you can no longer disable the defender via registries without elevated permissions.
 Well, our program runs completely in usermode, so there must be another way its making these registry changes - most likely through the powershell command  Set-MpPreference if we do some research into changing the registry.
 So we will need to take a peek into the wmic api it accesses.

 Luckily for us, all this stuff is documented.
 Check out these two links:
 - https://docs.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2019-ps
 - https://docs.microsoft.com/en-us/windows/win32/wmisdk/wmi-c---application-examples